-- 1. Fill out the Campus Exchange Application found on the myUSA portal Students tab. - 2.
+- 1. Fill out the Campus Exchange Application found on the myUSA portal, Student Services tab under Forms. - 2.
 Submit the completed application (and application fee) to the student's home campus Program Director no later than the end of the fourth week of the trimester preceding the trimester the student wishes to exchange. - 3.
 Await Program Director approval (students should note that just because they meet the criteria, they may not be approved based on classroom seat availability or other factors).